TedHusted/awake/awake.md/awake.md

 “Do you have a porn preference?” asked Carla.

-###
+***

 The private dining room in the Ryugyong Elite Social Club is adorned with polished wood panels and delicate porcelain vases.
 The club is a quiet sanctuary for the elite wives of Cháoxiǎn’s upper echelons.

 The faint hum of traditional Cháoxiǎn music plays in the background as Kim Soo-jin, the wife of General Ri Sun-hyuk, adjusts the placement of her napkin.
 Across from her sits Han Mi-young, the wife of Choi Hyun-seok, the Vice Minister of the Reconnaissance General Bureau.

 A waiter pours steaming tea into delicate cups before bowing and retreating silently.
-The two women exchange polite smiles, though there’s an undercurrent of tension beneath their cordiality.
+The two women exchange polite smiles.
+Even so, there’s an undercurrent of tension beneath their cordiality.

 Kim Soo-jin (Ri’s wife) greets her lunch companion.
 “I’m so glad we could find time for this, Mi-young.
 It feels like our husbands are always so busy these days.
 Sometimes I wonder if they even remember what our dining rooms look like.”